| mean {PhaseTypeR} | R Documentation |

 Calculates the mean of continuous, discrete and multivariate phase-type

-distributions, represented by the cont_phase_type
+distributions, represented by the cont_phase_type,

-and mult_cont_phase_type
+disc_phase_type and mult_cont_phase_type classes.

 Usage